 This compact to dwarf Joe Pye weed is a butterfly magnet in mid-summer to fall.
 Small, mauve-purple flowers cover this perennial in flat-topped inflorescences.
 Typically growing in a clump, it makes an excellent choice for a small border.

-Ficus carica 'Celeste'
+Ficus carica 'Majoam'

 Fothergilla ×intermedia 'Mount Airy'

 Fantastic native – all the fothergillas have simply spectacular fall color, but this selection is one of the most consistent with orange-yellow leaves.
 Two-inch honey scented flowers are borne on branch tips before the leaves in spring.

 The Sunburst™ series of blanket flower are midsized in habit, ideal for containers or near the front of a sunny border.
 This selection has solid burgundy-red petals surrounding a darker eye.